mirossilabcourses/IBM2018/Github_IBM_Day2.md

 #### Activity 2 - Compare different assemblies
 For this activity you will use the web application of [QUAST](http://quast.bioinf.spbau.ru/).
 I have download the raw reads of three *C. coli* strains for which *reference* genome assemblies (hybrid assembly using Illumina and PacBio) were available (more information in this publication "[Generating tools for the molecular epidemiology of *Campylobacter coli* by next generation genome sequencing](https://www.food.gov.uk/sites/default/files/fs101087finalreport.pdf)").
 Raw illumina fastQ were *de novo* assembled with `SKESA` or `SPAdes`. `SKESA`was running using default settings, while `SPAdes` was running using the QA/QC pipeline `INNUca`.
 The assemblies of the three samplgenomes are available at this [link](https://www.dropbox.com/sh/dopklm8cgg5g3pj/AACidpm9Do6hRi_jq8A29XK4a?dl=0). **What are the differences between SKESA and SPAdes?**
-### Linux corner - ssemy using INNUca within a Docker container
+### Linux corner - Assembly using INNUca within a Docker container
 INNUca is written in `python`and it requires a lot of dependencies.
 Fortunately you can run it in a [Docker](https://www.docker.com/what-docker) container.
 This allows you to run it in whatever platforms or computer settings.

 > ##### What's Docker?